Mentoriship

 Who should participate in mentoring circles?

-Mentoring circles are composed of individuals with similar backgrounds and experiences who come together to support each other in achieving their professional goals.
+Mentoring circles bring together individuals with similar backgrounds and experiences to support each other in reaching their professional goals.

-Anyone within the organization can form or join a mentoring circle, although they are especially beneficial for:
+While anyone in an organization can form or join a mentoring circle, they’re especially beneficial for:

 New hires during onboarding